LABORATORIES, DESIGN & PROFESSIONAL STUDIES I - 2023/4

 For the module, students will receive formative assessment/feedback in the following ways.

-· During lectures, by question and answer sessions and discussions
+· During lab sessions, by question and answer sessions and discussions with the demonstrators and staff present

-· During meetings with the module coordinator and other contributors
+· During meetings with the academic staff and other contributors

 · Via the marking of coursework

-- to allow the student to obtain some of the transferable skills that all professional engineers need to possess through working on technical projects and presentation skills.
+- To allow the student to obtain some of the transferable skills that all professional engineers need to possess through working on technical projects and presentation skills in inclusive engineering.

 - Provide the opportunity required for professional accreditation for all Year 1 students to gain the practical experience that will lead to basic competency in laboratory practice.